About the Test

 - Teen boys may have poor and/or delayed development of secondary sexual characteristics, such as facial hair or deep voice.

-- Female infants usually appear normal but may have some degree of abnormal enlargement of the clitoris.
+- Female infants usually appear normal but may have some abnormal enlargement of the clitoris.

 - Girls may have acne and accelerated growth.

-- Teen girls may have excess hair on their body and face (hirsutism) and may have ovaries with numerous fluid-filled cysts (polycystic ovaries).
+- Teen girls may have excess hair on their body and face (hirsutism) and ovaries with numerous fluid-filled cysts (polycystic ovaries).

 With 17-alpha-hydroxylase deficiency